-The potential grant value shall be calculated based on the estimated value of any eligible costs, which may include:
+The potential grant value shall be calculated basedon the estimated value of any eligible costs, which may include:

-- Repair, replacement or restoration of façade masonry, brickwork, architecturaldetailing or foundation improvements; - Repair, replacement or new installation of awnings or canopies;
+- Repair, replacement or restoration of façade masonry, brickwork, architectural detailing or foundation improvements; - Repair, replacement or new installation of awnings or canopies;

-- Painting, cleaning or similar treatments to improve façade materials or enhance durability over the long-term, provided these improvements are part of a larger improvement project (i.e., are associated with other eligible projects listed herein); - Window and door replacement, provided it is part of a larger façade improvement project (i.e., associated with other eligible projects lists herein) and provided the improvements represent an improvement in detailing (e.g., lattice), and not merely replacement of glass; - Improvements which contribute to the accessibility and/or barrier-free access to the building (such as improvements to stairs/entrances or automatic doors), , and the improvements are in accordance with accessibility legislation such as the AODA and the design eligibility criteria; and, - Services of an architect, qualified designer, engineer or heritage professional to advise on the improvements listed above.
+- Painting, cleaning or similar treatments toimprove façade materials or enhance durability over the long-term, provided these improvements are part of a larger improvement project (i.e., are associated with other eligible projects listed herein); - Window and door replacement, provided it is part of a larger façade improvement project (i.e., associated with other eligible projects lists herein) and provided the improvements represent an improvementin detailing (e.g., lattice), and not merely replacement of glass; - Improvements which contribute to the accessibility and/or barrier-free access to the building (such as improvements to stairs/entrances or automatic doors), and the improvements are in accordance with accessibility legislation such as the AODA and with the design eligibility criteria; - Projects involving improved access and views of the rivers, including the development of new rooftop or rear yardpatios, seating areas or public lookouts which will have significant river views; and/or - Services of an architect, qualified designer, engineer or heritage professional to advise on the improvements listed above.
 Professionals are to be licensed accredited and in good standing with their respective governing bodies.